napari/docs/docs/developers/contributing/testing.md

     assert widget.isVisible()
 ```

+Note that we need to make the `viewer` visible when creating it as we are checking
-Note that the default timeout for `qtbot.waitUntil` is 5 seconds and we need to make
+visibility.
+Additionally, you can set the timeout for `qtbot.waitUntil` (default is 5
-the `viewer` visible when creating it.
+seconds).

 Another function that may be useful for testing `QWidget` visibility is
 [`QWidget.isVisibleTo`](https://doc.qt.io/qt-5/qwidget.html#isVisibleTo), which